Outdoor Activity

 Key Vital Sign Indicator Results

-• Six core beaches had two or more exceedance events of the swimming standard in 2023.
-Those beaches include: Freeland County Park (Island County), Jack Hyde Park (Pierce County), Indianola Dock, Fay Bainbridge Park, Pomeroy Park, and Silverdale Waterfront Park (Kitsap County).
-Additionally, there were two non-core beaches that failed during the 2023 sampling season: Little Squalicum Park (Whatcom County), and Joel Pritchard (Kitsap County).
+• Six core beaches had two or more exceedance events of the swimming standard in 2024.
+Those beaches are Indianola Dock, Pomeroy Park (Kitsap County), Jack Hyde Park, Titlow Park (Pierce County), Larrabee State Park, Wildcat Cove (Whatcom County), and Twanoh State Park (Mason County).
+Additionally, there were four non-core beaches that failed during the 2024 sampling season: Belfair State Park (Mason County), Boulevard Park near Taylor Dock, Little Squalicum Park (Whatcom County) and Hollywood Beach (Clallam County).

 • Since 2004, soon after the BEACH program started, many local bacteria problems have been identified and corrected through local pollution identification work.
 There are still year-to-year fluctuations in marine water quality at swimming beaches due to different factors, but many beaches are experiencing water quality improvements and the work to identify problems continues.